firebase/flutterfire/docs/auth/passing-state-in-email-actions.md

         intercept the incoming link.

 1. Configuring Android applications:
-    1. If you plan on handling these links from your Android appliction, the Android package name needs to be specified in the Firebase Console project settings.
+    1. If you plan on handling these links from your Android application, the Android package name needs to be specified in the Firebase Console project settings.
 In addition, the SHA-1 and SHA-256 of the application certificate need to be provided.